 When you switch smartphones paired to your Wear OS device, you essentially have to reset your smartwatch and go through the whole setup process.
 That means redownloading the apps you had, uninstalling the ones you don't want, and adjusting your settings just how you like them.
 So it would be nice to have the watch backed up on the Wear OS app to expedite the process somehow.

 We would also like to see more advanced health features across the platform.
 So far, Samsung has some of the most advanced tracking features we've seen on a Wear OS smartwatch.
-If Google wants to compete with Apple as a health and fitness accessory, it should improve Wear OS tracking capabilities.
-Hopefully, this is something we might see with Fitbit integration.
+Google is bringing Fitbit into the mix, so hopefully, we can see this come to more smartwatches.

 Affordability is something that would help adoption.
 Our Jerry Hildenbrand points out how letting OEMs mess with the UI to make Wear OS their own might help save the platform by bringing the cost down.
 We've seen devices like the Mobvoi TicWatch E3 reach $199 and even lower if you can find it at a discount.
 If and when companies like Motorola, which is known for making some of the best budget Android phones, launch new Wear OS devices, it could be a recipe for making Google's platform much more accessible.

 Perhaps the biggest thing we want to see across the platform is better battery life.
 Google promised to improve on this when Wear OS 3 was announced, but so far, the Galaxy Watch 4 hasn't lived up to the hype.
-As it stands, it's still not quite a two-day smartwatch, while other devices like the Mobvoi TicWatch Pro 3 Ultra can easily last a few days.
+The Galaxy Watch 5 series does a bit better, but even the Pixel Watch falls short with its 24-hour battery life.
+Meanwhile, other devices like the Mobvoi TicWatch Pro 3 Ultra can easily last a few days while still running the older Wear OS 2.
 Google needs to make Wear OS efficient enough to do just that without OEMs needing to stuff large, bulky batteries or secondary displays into their watches.

 Derrek is a long-time Nokia and LG fanboy who loves astronomy, videography, and sci-fi movies.
 When he's not working, he's most likely working out or smoldering at the camera.